© Crown copyright 2020

 14. Will employers and training providers need to revise the price of the apprenticeship if the delivery method is changing?

 The price of an apprenticeship is negotiated and agreed upon by an employer and provider.
-If any material changes occur to the agreed delivery method, which may result in a change in price, then this should be discussed and amended.
+If any material changes occur to the agreed delivery method that may result in a change in price, then this should be discussed and amended.

 We accept that this might be challenging in the current environment and so, while we would encourage material changes to be recorded, we understand it may not be possible to do it immediately.

-Employer-providers will need to ensure they are only claiming for the actual costs incurred throughout the apprenticeship and these might now have changed.
+Employer-providers will need to ensure that they are only claiming for the actual costs incurred throughout the apprenticeship and that these might now have changed.